 Some of my favorite highlights.

 - The Commons & Southernside Brewery.
 Located just outside of downtown this could make a quick easy first stop, or a final stop on your way back.
 The Commons (an amazing food hall with tons of options) is on the other side of the river, but you can take the bridge over.
 But Southernside is right next to the trail.
 With bike parking, great southern inspired food, and drinks to please everyone, you can’t go wrong stopping here.

-- Birds Fly South & White Duck Taco.
-My favorite brewery and my favorite taco place.
-There’s a sign off of the trail pointing to these two at Hampton Station.
-They’re only about a mile off the trail.
+- White Duck Taco.
+My favorite taco place.
+There’s a sign off of the trail pointing to Hampton Station.
+It’s only about a mile off the trail.